Expand Affordable Health Care

 Protect Women’s Rights

-Mark has a record of taking on right-wing extremists to protect women’s reproductive freedom, and will champion legislation to guarantee equal pay for equal work.
+Mark has a record of taking on right-wing extremists to protect women’s reproductive freedom, and has continuously been a champion for legislation to guarantee equal pay for equal work.
 He supports the Equal Rights Amendment.
 Mark has written bills to protect survivors of domestic violence and their children (click here for details) and he will continue his work to end the scourge of violence against women.

 As the son of a first-grade public school teacher, Mark believes that universal Pre-K is the foundation for all education.
 He believes in reforming Standards of Learning tests to emphasize critical thinking instead of teaching to the test.
 Mark thinks college must be more affordable by incentivizing institutions of higher education to stop runaway tuition increases.
 Mark also thinks it is important to expand broadband internet access in rural Virginia, click here for the details.